fyrk/OpenVPlan/README.md

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.
 ```
+DO NOT modify the attribution part in the footer, leave it as it is.